saltyorg/docs/docs/sandbox/apps/kometa.md

 ```shell
 docker exec kometa python kometa.py
 ```

-## Basics

-You will need to create a config file prior to running the tag:

-`/opt/kometa/config.yml`

-There is a Docker-based walkthrough on the Kometa wiki [here](https://kometa.wiki/en/latest/kometa/install/docker/) that you can use to learn how to create this file.
-Once you've created it, move the file into `/opt/kometa/` and then run the tag.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->